 Academics, Agents and Activists: A history of the School of Oriental and African Studies, 1916-2016

-Over the next few weeks John Hollingworth, Gallery Manager and co-curator of ‘Academics, Agents & Activists: a history of the School of Oriental and African Studies, 1916-2016’, will be introducing this fascinating centenary exhibition currently on display at the Brunei Gallery until 17th December.
-The exhibition tells a history of the School from the perspective of its people and spaces, highlighting the contributions and experiences of a selection of individuals who represent the diversity and character of SOAS.
-It also showcases material from the incredibly rich archive collections at SOAS – both the School’s own institutional archive and material held by Archives & Special Collections, SOAS Library.
-The exhibition is organized around the tenures of the School’s Directors, with the first being that of Denison Ross.
+John Hollingworth, Gallery Manager and co-curator of ‘Academics, Agents & Activists: a history of the School of Oriental and African Studies, 1916-2016’, continues his overview of this fascinating centenary exhibition recently on display at the Brunei Gallery, which showcased material from the incredibly rich archive collections at SOAS – both the School’s own institutional archive and material held by Archives & Special Collections, SOAS Library.
+The exhibition was organized around the tenures of the School’s Directors, with the sixth being that of Tim Lankaster.

 The Lankester Years, 1996-2000

 Sir Tim Lankester was Director of SOAS from 1996 to 2000.
 During his directorship SOAS continued to grow in size and he helped to take forward many new initiatives.
 His encouragement and support enabled SOAS to improve its performance on the research side, and to maintain its place among the UK’s leading academic institutions.
 He was particularly active in giving SOAS a high international profile and played a major role in attracting external funding for academic positions and student scholarships.